 Summary of the Niacin Imaging Trials

 In summary, the results of the niacin atherosclerosis imaging trials are quite impressive.
-They clearly suggest that the lipid-lowering effects of niacin are accompanied by a regression of atherosclerosis.
+They clearly suggest that the lipid-lowering effects of the drug are accompanied by a regression of atherosclerosis.

 But, to what extent does the niacin-induced regression of atherosclerotic plaque burden translate into better prognosis for the patient?